This post may contain affiliate links. Please read our disclosure policy.

 - Salt and Ground black pepper

-- Optional sides for serving: Curly parsley, Fresh feta, Cucumbers, Cherry Tomatoes, Red onions, rice, hummus, baba ganoush.
+- Optional sides for serving: Curly parsley, Fresh feta, Cucumbers, Cherry Tomatoes, Red onions, white rice, homemade hummus, baba ganoush.

 How to make this authentic kafta kabob

-- First, prepare the beef: In a mixing bowl place the ground beef, salt, pepper, cumin, oregano, sumac, and cinnamon.
+- The first thing you want to do is grab a bowl to make the ground beef mixture.
+In a mixing bowl, place the ground beef, salt, pepper, cumin, oregano, sumac, and cinnamon.

 - Next, add in the grated onion, chopped parsley, and garlic.